RyanFleck/Manuals/content/languages/clj.md

 > environment, and to primitive procedures, which are applied directly.
 >
 > -- "The Metacircular Evaluator" from [SICP](https://sarabander.github.io/sicp/html/4_002e1.xhtml)

-Put in lighter terms by _Daniel Higginbotham_:

-> Clojure has no privileged functions. + is just a function, - is just a
-> function, and inc and map are just functions.
-They’re no better than
-> the functions you define yourself.
-So don’t let them give you any lip!
-> More important, this fact helps demonstrate Clojure’s underlying
-> simplicity.
-In a way, Clojure is very dumb.
-When you make a function
-> call, Clojure just says, “map?
-Sure, whatever!
-I’ll just apply this
-> and move on.”
-It doesn’t care what the function is or where it came
-> from; it treats all func- tions the same.
-At its core, Clojure doesn’t
-> give two burger flips about addi- tion, multiplication, or mapping.
-It
-> just cares about applying functions.
->
-> -- Daniel Higginbotham[^fn:2]

 # Rich Hickey Talks {#rich-hickey-talks}